Marlboro in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Categories. • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 12, 2012, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 612 times since then.
+This page has been viewed 641 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 12, 2012, by Bill Coughlin of North Arlington, New Jersey.